 Early 2020 and Spring 2020

 We anticipate that this late fall opening will mean a busier 2020 in general, especially during the early part of the year through spring break.
-While this is generally one of the best times to visit Disney World, it will be busier than usual.
-This doesn't mean it's a bad time to go; it just means higher than normal crowds.
-This will be true for late spring, as well, although we think mid-April to May, especially weekdays, will be a pretty good bet.
+While this is generally one of the best times to visit Walt Disney World, it will be busier than usual.
+This doesn't mean it's a bad time to go; it just means higher-than-normal crowds.
+This will be true for late spring as well, although we think mid-April to May — especially weekdays —will be a pretty good bet.

-Most Star Wars families will schedule their visits to Disney World during summer 2020.
-It will be busy, but it should be manageable.
+Most Star Wars families will schedule their visits to Walt Disney World during summer 2020.
+It may be busier than normal, but it should be manageable.
 Again, if you're already getting the itch for a vacation during this time, we recommend you hop on hotel reservations and stay on-site.
-Booking for Disney World hotels generally opens a year in advance, so start checking this May and June to book online.
+Booking for Walt Disney World hotels generally opens a year in advance, so start checking this May and June to book online.

-So don't stress and stay cool (remember what Yoda says, "there is no try") while you wait for what I think is the biggest opening in Disney World's history.
+So don't stress and stay cool (remember what Yoda says, "there is no try") while you wait for what I think is the biggest opening in the history of Walt Disney World.